Tejaswini21nalla/smart-closet-backend/README.md

 ## Features

 ### 1. Predictions - Classification
-This feature allows you to predict sleeve length, collar type, and lower clothing length from an image.
+This feature allows you to predict sleeve length, collar type, lower clothing length, neck type, and if neck wear, hat are present or not, from an image.
 ![Prediction](https://github.com/Tejaswini21nalla/smart-closet-backend/blob/main/media/prediction.png)